activeloopai/deeplake/docs/contributor_license_agreement.md

 Activeloop is committed to having a true Free and Open Source Software ("FOSS") license for our non-commercial software.
 A CLA enables Activeloop to safely commercialize our products while keeping a standard FOSS license with all the rights that license grants to users: the ability to use the project in their own projects or businesses, to republish modified source, or to completely fork the project.

-The next page gives a human-friendly summary of our CLA, details on why we require a CLA, how contributors can sign our CLA, and more.
-You may view the full legal CLA document here.
+The next section gives a human-friendly summary of our CLA, details on why we require a CLA, how contributors can sign our CLA, and more.
+You may view the full legal CLA document [here](https://github.com/activeloopai/Hub/blob/master/LICENSE).

 ---